 Who can have a direct payment?

-You can only have a direct payment if:
+You can have a direct payment if:

 • Following an assessment of your care and support needs, the Council agrees that you are eligible for certain social care services